- Alternative & Natural Medicine

 Do you have an aloe vera plant in your household?

 As far as toxins go blueberries are safe.
 You may have to visit the toilet a few times more than normal but not much worse.
-The Vitamin C they are so famous for is unlikely to be overdosed on since it is water soluble and vanishes with urine.
+The Vitamin C they are so famous for is unlikely to be overdosed on since it's water soluble and vanishes with urine.

-However, should you manage to overdose on the vitamin common side effects include heart burn, nausea, insomnia, and kidney stones.
-Still nothing fatal but nothing pleasant to say the least.
+However, if you manage to overdose on the vitamin, common side effects include heartburn, nausea, insomnia, and kidney stones.
+Still, nothing fatal, but nothing pleasant to say the least.
 Avoid megadoses of Vitamin C people!

 The same chemical that gives cloves their medical use is also a lethal toxin in the wrong dose.
-Eugenol can damage the liver and cause a lot of harsh symptoms.
-Unless you eat cloves three meals a day you likely won't have this issue but when using the oil as a cure there's a chance of this overdose.
+Eugenol interacts with the human liver and can cause severe damage if you consume too much of it.
+Unless you eat cloves three meals a day you likely won't have this issue, but when using the oil as a cure there's a chance of overdose.
+Be careful.

 Have you ever used chamomile tea before?

 If you don't know what this is just walk over to your spice rack really quick and come back.
 I'll wait.